JacekDuszenko/docs/docs/5-minutes-tutorial.md

 :::

-## Second Worflow: Trigger Actions when Specific Code Sections are Modified
+## Second Workflow: Trigger Actions when Specific Code Sections are Modified

 Let's say you want to implement the following workflow:
 - Whenever a source file located in the `authentication` directory is modified: